gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 URDF, with joint frames defined relative to the parent link frame and a joint's child link frames relative to the joint frame.

-The 1.5 spec also adds `<frame>` elements which can define named coordinate frames in addition to the existing link and joint frames in the model.
+The 1.5 specfication also adds `<frame>` elements which can define named coordinate frames in addition to the existing link and joint frames in the model.

 This document is a work in progress to define the semantics of the pose frame